rugbyprof/5443-Spatial-DB/Assignments/P04.2/README.md

 - Change the direction of your fleet.
 - Rotate the guns on one of your ships.
 - Fire a torpedo.
+- Was one of your ships hit by a projectile?
+- What damage did that projectile inflict?
 - **Possible Advanced Queries**
   - To keep track of the enemy, and find patterns, you may want to store enemy fleets locations as well so you can perform some kind of tracking or rudimentary prediction as to their next location.